ripple/opensource.ripple.com/docs/lending-protocol-v1-1/updated-transactions.md

 ## LoanBrokerSet

+{% admonition type="info" name="Note" %}
 A loan broker can only be attached to a _closed-ended_ vault.
-This only applies to loan brokers created after `LendingProtocolV1_1` is enabled.
+This restriction only applies to loan brokers created after `LendingProtocolV1_1` is enabled.
+If a loan broker was created before the amendment, it can still originate loans from _open-ended_ vaults.
+{% /admonition %}

 ### New Error Cases